Tarcaye/paris-mob-programming/README.md

 # 2. Launch the tests
 npm run testWatch

-# The test file is fake.test.ts
+# And example test file is at the root fake,test.ts
+# Otherwise they are in the kata folder
 ```